lizhanmit/java-design-patterns/README.md

 ### Domain Class or Primitive Value

 It is often **preferable** to not return a primitive value like a `double` if you are looking at returning a result from an aggregation.
-This is because it doesn’t give you the flexibility to later return multiple results.
+This is because it does not give you the flexibility to later return multiple results.

 A solution to this problem is to introduce a new domain class that wraps the `double` value.
 In the future you can add other fields and results to this class.